NSLS2/recap/README.md

 ## Instantiating a ProcessRun

-Any ProcessRun or Resource created after setting or creating a campaign, is automatically associated with that campaign.
-Running the next snippet of code that creates a ProcessRun, will add it to the campaign we created.
-Recap will raise an exception if a campaign is not set.
+After you set or create a campaign, any ProcessRun or Resource is automatically associated with it.
+The snippet below creates a ProcessRun tied to that campaign.
+Recap will raise an exception if you forget to set a campaign first.

 ```python